 Pancreaticoduodenectomy is a formidable operation, and the morbidity and mortality rates associated with this procedure historically have been high.

 Until recently, the operative mortality rate was reported to be approximately 20%.
 In the past few years, several centers have reported large series with an operative mortality rate in the range of 5%.
-A recent review of the last 130 pancreaticoduodenectomies performed at Stanford University Medical Center over the last 5 years revealed an operative mortality rate of 3%.
+A review of the last 130 pancreaticoduodenectomies performed at Stanford University Medical Center over the previous 5 years revealed an operative mortality rate of 3%.
 This improvement can be attributed to increased surgical experience, improved patient selection, improved anesthesia, better preoperative imaging, and general improvement in the management of ill patients.

 The morbidity rate associated with the surgery is approximately 65%.
 In some series, 13% of patients required a repeat laparotomy for complications.
 Patients may experience fistula formation, delayed intestinal function, pneumonitis, intra-abdominal infection, abscess, or thrombophlebitis.
 Marginal ulceration, diabetes, pancreatic dysfunction (steatorrhea), and gastrointestinal motility disorder all can manifest as late complications of the surgery.

 Because carcinoma of the ampulla of Vater is relatively uncommon, studies of the patterns of occurrence among different ethnic groups have not been conducted.

 Ampullary cancer is more common in men, according to the National Cancer Institute’s SEER Program.

 The most common clinical manifestation of ampullary carcinoma is jaundice, which occurs due to obstruction of the biliary tract by the tumor.
 Patients may also experience scleral icterus and pruritus because of obstruction of the bile duct.
 Other common complaints include dyspepsia, anorexia, malaise, and weight loss.